hschickdevs/Telegram-AI-Software-Architect/README.md

 #### `/generate <context>`

-🛠️ Generate a codebase given the context.
+🛠️ Generate a software codebase given the context.

 > For the highest quality output, it is recommended to use the Claude 3 Opus model, as well as provide a detailed context for the software you want to be architected.